 The concentrations of hydroquinone and kojic acid in Carotone Black Spot Corrector cream are listed as 2% and 1% respectively, but we’re not convinced that this is accurate.
 Depending on the formulation along with other ingredients, the real concentration of these agents may be more than stated, which increases the likelihood that the cream can cause too much skin bleaching and unpleasant side effects in the long run.

-Final Verdict on Carotone Black Spot Corrector Cream: To Use or Not to Use?
+Final Verdict on Carotone Black Spot Corrector (BSC) Cream: To Use or Not to Use?

 Regardless of what anyone says, at the end of the day, you are ultimately responsible for your own health and wellbeing.
-While Carotone Black Spot Corrector cream continues to be very popular especially among ladies, it is important to proceed with caution if you choose to use this product.
+While Carotone Black Spot Corrector cream continues to be very popular especially among ladies, it is important to proceed with caution if you choose to use Carotone cream because of its potentially harmful side effects in the long run.
 It is not advisable to use it for a prolonged period as if it were a regular cream.

-If you insist on using Carotone Black Spot Corrector lotion because it works very well for you, then you should see it as medicine that you take only when you’re sick.
+If you insist on using Carotone Black Spot Corrector cream because of its perceived benefits or because it works well for you, then you should see it as medicine that you take only when the need arises.
 For serious cases of black spots and acne scars, you may use the Carotone cream only for a very short term, and then discontinue its usage when you notice that the dark spots or acne scars have cleared.
-You should never use the Carotone Black Spot corrector indefinitely as part of your daily skin care regimen.
+You should never use the Carotone Black Spot Corrector lotion indefinitely as part of your daily skin care regimen.

-If you ask me, I’d suggest discontinuing Carotone Black Spot Corrector altogether and settling for other less harmful but equally effective alternatives instead.
+Indeed, it is advisable to discontinue using Carotone Black Spot Corrector altogether and settle for other less harmful but equally effective alternatives instead.
 One of such alternatives is something called Vitamin C Serum, which is an all-natural skincare formulation to brighten your skin and clear out dark spots and acne scars.
-You may also consider soap-based remedies such as good quality carrot soaps (rather than creams and lotions), which can help you achieve the same objectives without running the risk of doing long term damage to your skin.
+You may also consider soap-based remedies such as good quality carrot soaps (rather than creams and lotions), which can help you achieve beautiful and spotless skin without the risk of long-term damage to your skin.